Do rabbits hibernate? The answer may surprise you.

 When housing rabbits, it is important to consider both winter and summer care and the suitability of the housing for both.

 Most pet rabbits can withstand cold temperatures during winter.
 In the colder months of the year, they grow a thick winter coat which helps to keep them insulated.
-All rabbits should have a companion and during winter and they will snuggle up together to keep each other warm.
+All rabbits should have a companion and during winter as they will snuggle up together to keep each other warm.

 Shelter from the wind and rain is essential, as rabbits cannot tolerate damp and draughty conditions.
 Make sure they have plenty of hay and straw to bury down into and ensure their water does not freeze.
 Use heat disc pads under water bowls and bottle covers/socks to try to stop them from freezing, and make sure you check their water supply several times a day, paying special attention to the metal spout in the water bottle, where water often freezes.